viniciusventura29/MyPortfolio/src/pages/blog/monoVSmicro.md

 Way to develop systems where each module can be thought, developed and made available independently

 ### Bad Points
-It's obvious that microservice is not perfect.
+Unluckily, microservice is not perfect.
 This software architecture has problems, so let's talk about some bad points in microservice.

+Microservice is, usually, complex.
+Microservices softwares has to be very well planned and good executed, because, if not, the software insecure, vulnerable and it will be hard to understand the hole application.

+The truth is, microservice is excelent however can be a shot in the foot.

 ## Future?

-Bom para mvps, projetos de baixa escalabilidade, validações de projetos

-Forma para desenvolver sistemas onde cada modulo pode ser pensado, desenvolvido e disponibilizado de forma independente Parecido com o SOA (arquitetura orientada a serviço) porém, não são as mesmas coisas.
+So, to answare finally the waited question... **Which is better**

+In my opnion, depends of situation :)!

+We, when developers, have to be clever when use a architecture or other!
+For example, is not smart use microservice architecture in a website for a small local city store, because, the development will be slower, the website probably will not have a huge business rule and also will be expensier.

+Anyway, I write this article to learn you a little bit about this two software architectures and also to try *open the your eyes* about this discussion.

+Hope you liked.